Platformus/Platformus-Docs/fundamentals/index.rst

 Most of the websites’ content is changed from time to time, so if you are using a cache, it could be not so important how many milliseconds it takes to retrieve from a database and display your data.
-Development speed is much more important in such cases.

-In such cases you can use :ref:`Platformus.Website <platformus-website>` extension.
+Development time is much more important in such cases, so you can use the :ref:`Platformus.Website <platformus-website>` extension.
 It provides features to describe your content with classes and then create and use it as objects.
 This extension allows to avoid programming and, in many cases, trivial configuration and writing Razor views could be enough.

 Ecommerce
 ~~~~~~~~~

-Platformus CMS contains :ref:`Platformus.Ecommerce <platformus-ecommerce>` extension which (as any other) can be used as the NuGet packages,
+Platformus CMS contains the :ref:`Platformus.Ecommerce <platformus-ecommerce>` extension which contains standard ecommerce features
+such categories and products, filter, cart etc. It can be used as the NuGet packages, or as the source code.
-or as the source code.
-The second option could be useful when you need a very specific ecommerce app,
+The second option could be useful when you need a very specific ecommerce app, so you can just use the source code
-so you can just use the source code as a simple barebone and implement features you need.
+as a simple barebone and implement features you need.

-All these approaches do not exclude each other and can be combined.